MicrosoftDocs/Devices-docs/surface/surface-driver-firmware-lifecycle-support.md

 ## Surface driver and firmware support lifecycle policy

-The Surface Driver and Firmware Lifecycle is composed of two parts: (1) the driver and firmware support period for a device and (2) the support provided for OS versions during that period.
+The Surface driver and firmware lifecycle is composed of two parts: (1) the driver and firmware support period for a device and (2) the support provided for OS versions during that period.

 ## Device support period